-RESCO Mortgage Investment Corporation ("RESCO"), a mortgage investment corporation, the Manager, the Administrator and the general partner are related to the Limited Partnership by virtue of being under common management.
+RESCO Mortgage Investment Corporation ("RESCO"), a mortgage investment corporation, the Manager and the Administrator are related to the Limited Partnership by virtue of being under common management.

 The Limited Partnership entered in a Management Services Agreement and an Administration Agreement with the related companies effective January 2, 2020 and February 28, 2020 respectively.
-These agreements provide for aggregate fees of 0.50% of the total mortgages plus HST which amounts to \$62,761 for the year of which \$3,490 is outstanding at the year end and included in the accounts payable.
+The agreements provide for aggregate fees of 0.50% of the total mortgages plus HST which amounts to \$29,997 for the year of which \$2,067 is outstanding at the year end and included in the accounts payable.

-The manager owns 60,000 Class A units at the end of the year.
-During the year, partners distribution of \$40,156 was made to the Manager of which \$8,312 is outstanding at the year end and included in the distributions payable.
+The Manager owns 30,000 Class A units and 10,000 Class B units at the end of the year.
+During the year, partner's distribution of \$25,125 was made to the Manager of which \$2,041 is outstanding at the year end and included in the distributions payable.
+In addition, partner's distribution of \$1,100 was made to the Administrator.
 These transactions were conducted by the Limited Partnership in the normal course of business.